uncefact/spec-untp/website/docs/specification/ConformityCredential.md

 Latest development versions are used to reflect lessons learned from pilots but should not be used for either pilot testing or production purposes.

 ### Ontology
-The ontology for the Conformity Credential is available in JSON-LD format and can be retrieved via content negotiation from:
+The ontology for the Digital Conformity Credential is available in JSON-LD format and can be retrieved via content negotiation from:

 [https://test.uncefact.org/vocabulary/untp/dcc/0/](https://test.uncefact.org/vocabulary/untp/dcc/0/)